• Courses

 Now, let’s look at the example where we want to measure clicks made to menu links on a website.

-Example of a Custom Event in GA4: Menu Link Click
+Example #1: Custom Event in GA4 (with GTM) – Menu Link Click

-Note: menu link click tracking trigger conditions differ on most websites (because of different click classes, IDs, etc.).
+Note: menu link click tracking trigger conditions (that I will show you) differ on most websites (because of different click classes, IDs, etc.).
 Try to do your best to apply this example.

 I have several menu links on a demo website that I want to track.